networkinss/joaswizard/README.md

 ## Features

-It is still in development.
 Implemented features:
 * Create OpenAPI document with all CRUD operations just from object properties.
 * Create OpenAPI document with defined list of methods.
 * Create OpenAPI document from a Yaml object file.
 * Create OpenAPI document from a Yaml object string.
 * Create OpenAPI document from an Excel workbook with several sheets, each representing one object.
+* Define your own mapping as needed for database to OAS3 types.

-Future extensions:
+Possible future extensions:
 Parameter to use custom Handlebar template files.
 Include tags for generation.

 ## Build